"crumbs of lost material add up to a feast of waste at the end of

 they're junk.

-* Carry an insulated plastic coffee mug with you in your travels.
+* Carry an insulated metal coffee mug with you in your travels.
 It

 will, after several years, obviate the manufacture, transport and